 The Graduate College Career Development offers workshops that can be requested by departments, faculty, research groups, student groups, or other campus units or entities.
 These workshops can be a productive addition to orientations, courses, professional development seminars, research group meetings, and more.
 They can introduce students and postdocs to a range of professional and career development topics (like application documents, the job search, career exploration, communication skills, and more), freeing up faculty to address field-specific issues in more detail.
 All workshops can be customized to some degree in order to address the particular needs of the audience.
-We typically expect to offer no more than 1 workshop per term for any one group.

 Below are descriptions of our available workshops.

 Exploring Broad Career Options in [Your Field]: Uses hands-on activities to guide attendees through the process of thinking about what matters to them in a career and assessing possible career options.

 Translating Your Skills for Non-Academic Audiences: Attendees work with actual job postings to identify the transferrable skills they have gained in graduate school and learn how to explain those skills to audiences outside academia.

 Developing a Job Search Strategy: Provides an overview of faculty and/or nonacademic job search processes, including the basics of application documents, interview formats, and more.

 Application Documents: Thinking Like a Faculty Search Committee: This hands-on workshop puts attendees preparing for a faculty job search in the search committee role as they evaluate applicants, resulting in practical and actionable advice for writing effective application documents.

 Diversity Statements for Faculty Job Searches: This workshop gives an overview of the format and content diversity statements and includes discussion about the best way to approach writing one of these important but challenging statements.